euroscipy/euroscipy_proceedings/papers/fabrice_salvaire/fabrice_salvaire.rst

     :figclass: bht

-    Schematic of an epifluorescence microscope where specimens are labelled with fluorescent molecules so called *fluorophores*.
+    Schematic of an epifluorescence microscope where specimens are labelled with fluorescent molecules so called fluorophores.
 In this example we are capturing an image for a fluorophore having an excitation wave length in the blue and an emission wave length in the green.
-The filters are used to restrict the excitation and filter the emission. :label:`epifluorescence-microscope`
+The filters are used to restrict the excitation and filter the emission, respectively. :label:`epifluorescence-microscope`

-A camera like the Andor Neo sCMOS features a sensor of dimension :math:`2560 \times 2160\,\text{px}` that corresponds to a surface of :math:`416 \times 351\,\text{um}` at magnification one.
+A camera like the Andor Neo sCMOS features a sensor of resolution :math:`2560 \times 2160\,\text{px}` and a surface of :math:`416 \times 351\,\text{um}`.
 So to cover the whole specimen surface we have to capture a mosaic of fields of view of size :math:`43 \times 51` (2193 tiles) using an automated stagger.

-The sCMOS Andor Neo camera features a standard amplifier-DAC stage with a 12-bit resolution and another stage with a combination of two amplifier-DACs to achieve a 16-bit resolution for high dynamic image.
+The Neo camera features a standard amplifier-DAC stage with a 12-bit resolution and another stage with a combination of two amplifier-DACs to achieve a 16-bit resolution for high dynamic image.
 Thus image pixels must be encoded using an unsigned 16-bit integer data type.
-It means a colour field of view weights :math:`10.5\,\text{MB}` and our mosaic weights :math:`23\,\text{GB}` for one colour.
+It means a colour field of view weights :math:`10.5\,\text{MB}` and our mosaic weights :math:`23\,\text{GB}` per colour.

 Depending of the intensity dynamic of the specimen and the zero-padding arising from the DAC, most of the pixels will have a lot of zeros on the most significant bits.
 For this reason the amount of data can be efficiently reduced using a lossless compression algorithm in conjunction with a bit shuffling, so as to group the zeros together and form long zero sequences in the byte stream.

+.. on the mosaic which depends of the step positioning error

 When the specimen is observed with several colours, we have two strategies to acquire the mosaic, the first one is to acquire a mosaic per colour and the second one is to acquire several colours per